Meet our sommelier

 Nimmo Bay will be featuring a selection of their wines.

-If it’s a long adventure you seek, a canoe offers more comfort and space for its passengers.
-You can pack a tent and food for a few days and paddle to hidden campsites along the coast or lakeshore.
-You’ll get even more exercise if you need to “What I love about the project is they are fully into regenerative farming and basically utilizing the agricultural land to farm all sorts of beautiful products that feed the soul and nourish the body.
+“What I love about the project is they are fully into regenerative farming and basically utilizing the agricultural land to farm all sorts of beautiful products that feed the soul and nourish the body.
 They additionally use these awesome Qvevri inert clay vessels for fermenting the wines, an age-old technique began in early vinification in Georgian wines,” says Kyle.
 Also worth noting are the lower alcohol red blends from this winery, which he adds are “loaded with all sorts of fresh orchard fruit characteristics, as well as some of the deeper blackberry and blue fruit notes perfect enjoyed slightly chilled down on a summer night.”

 Nimmo Bay will be featuring their can-conditioned ciders, including the Cherry Cider.